-Combine a love for nature with cutting-edge research to create a sustainable future for our planet.
+Combine a love for nature with cutting-edge research to create a sustainable future for our planet in this innovative environmental science degree.

 The practice of environmental science demands that students be well-rounded specialists.
 To accomplish this, each student is required to complete an environmental science concentration in one of the following areas: digital imaging, environmental biology, environmental economics, environmental public policy, mathematics and statistics, or remote sensing.
 Students also may develop a self-designed concentration in an area of personal interest, subject to approval from an environmental science review committee.
 RIT’s stature as a top technical university gives our students a significant advantage as technology revolutionizes the way environmental data are collected and analyzed.